 With a distinct look, Gorgonzola is versatile in its uses, adding zest to risottos, pastas or pizzas.
 The white and blue marbling stands gracefully on a cheeseboard, pairing wonderfully with grapes, honey and pistachios.

-Delicate and luxurious creaminess mix with intricate flavor in this indulgent blue mold cheese.
-Castello Double Crème Blue is smooth, with a velvety texture and a slightly sharp and salty taste.
+Delicate and luxurious creaminess mix with intricate flavour in this indulgent blue mould cheese.
+Castello Creamy Blue is smooth, with a velvety texture and a slightly sharp and salty taste.

 Pair with grapes, honey and red wine.

-A blue mold cheese made from sheep’s milk, this French classic is complex and intense.
+A blue mould cheese made from sheep’s milk, this French classic is complex and intense.
 Its body is moist and laced with small blue pockets, providing a blend of sharp and tangy nuances.
-Vibrant and full of character, Roquefort made blue mold cheeses popular for a reason.
+Vibrant and full of character, Roquefort made blue mould cheeses popular for a reason.

 Pair with red wine, apples and walnuts.